vargadan/v-bank/README.md

 }
 ```

-You may see the solution at https://github.com/vargadan/v-bank/tree/exercise2-solution
+You may see the solution in the _exercise2-solution_ branch at at https://github.com/vargadan/v-bank/tree/exercise2-solution

+The relevant changes are:
+* validation logic in the BankController class in file _BankController.java_
+* the generic page template escaping output in file _page.tag_

 More on XSS prevention:
 https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md